vidbina/vidbina.github.io/_posts/2014-10-20-turning-to-mutt.markdown

 The previous addition to our shell&rsquo;s configuration depends on the
 ```/tmp/.gpg-agent-info``` file.
 When [starting the ```gpg-agent``` it is also
-possible to instruct the agent to create the needed file][gnu-agent-start].
-By
+possible to instruct the agent to create the needed file][gnu-agent-start] by
-telling the gpg agent to fire up.
+telling the gpg agent to fire up using the following command:

 {% highlight bash %}
 gpg-agent --daemon --enable-ssh-support \